jaz303/template-anything/README.md

     actions:
     [action directives]

-Generally speaking, input directives are variable-setting directives like `set`, `prompt` and `yesno`, and action directives are those which actually do the work, such as `copy`, `tree` and `template`.
+Generally speaking, input directives are variable-setting directives like `set`, `prompt` and `yesno`, and action directives are those which actually do the work, such as `copy`, `tree` and `template`. `template-anything` doesn't actually enforce which directives are valid for each section, but its good practice to maintain the distinction.

 When executing a plan, each `inputs` section will be executed in source order, followed by each `actions` section.